FelixJMartin/SVD-decomposition-to-extract-information/README.md

 ## Files & Structure
 - `TrainDigits.npy`, `TrainLabels.npy`: Training data and labels (10 classes).
 - `TestDigits.npy`, `TestLabels.npy`: Test data and ground truth.
+- Both of the above files are > 25MB and cannot be uploaded.
 - `svd_classifier.py`: Main Python script implementing the classification algorithm.
-- `plots/`: Figures of singular values and singular images for digits.
-- `report.pdf`: Project report with discussion, code snippets, and results.
 - `README.md`: This file.

 ## Some Comments